 Toulouse, France

-In addition to a more typical French culture and liberal arts study abroad program, CIEE also has business program as well as a summer engineering and technology program in Toulouse.
-The business and culture program offers internship opportunities for interested students.
-Business and humanities classes are taught in English at the Toulouse Business School, and French language classes at the Institute Catholique de Toulouse are required as well.
-The summer engineering and technology program offers several engineering courses, most notably an aerospace engineering course, as Toulouse is home to Airbus.
-Classes are taught in English, and an introductory French class is optional.
-Provider: CIEE.
+CIEE offers a French culture and liberal arts program, a business program with internship opportunities, and a summer engineering and technology program in Toulouse.
+Business and humanities classes are taught in English at the Toulouse Business School; French language classes at the Institut Catholique de Toulouse are required alongside.
+The summer engineering program includes an aerospace engineering course — appropriate given that Toulouse is home to Airbus.
+An introductory French class is optional for engineering students.